 How To Begin A Fatal Accident Or Wrongful Death Claim

 To begin your claim, the first step is to call us and discuss what happened and how it has affected you.
-We know that it will be difficult for you to recall of the details surrounding the death of your loved one all over again, so we’ll work at your pace to ensure you don’t feel pressured at any point.
+We know that it will be difficult for you to recall the details surrounding the death of your loved one all over again, so we’ll work at your pace to ensure you don’t feel pressured at any point.

 We offer free legal advice, so even if you’re not sure if you want to begin a claim yet or have concerns about how the claim works, you should still get in touch so we can point you in the right direction.

-We’ll ascertain the key parts of what happened including who was fatally injured, where the accident happened, where it happened, who you believe caused the accident and then we’ll ascertain whether you’re an eligible person to be making the claim.
+We’ll ascertain the key parts of what happened including who was fatally injured, where the accident happened, where it happened, who you believe caused the accident and then we’ll discern whether you’re an eligible person to be making the claim.

 Once we’ve gathered all of the information, we’ll assess everything thoroughly and advise you if you have a valid claim for compensation or not.
 We don’t want to mislead you at this traumatic time so will always assess claims honestly and let you know what we think you should do next.